dustatron/Treasure-Sweep-Game/README.md

 * Notify each user when the game was over and identify the winning player.

 _In addition to the MVP, we defined several stretch goals, including:_
-* Integrating a chat feature, so users in a game could send messages back and forth to one another
-* Setting up an email mailer, to notify each user when it was their turn to play.
 * Randomly generating new game boards each turn
   - We incorporated this stretch goal in our Game model.
 Each new game object is instantiated with two game boards each having several treasure chests and a mine randomly placed.
+* Hosting the application
+  - We deployed this application to [Heroku](http://treasuresweepgame.herokuapp.com/) by wrapping the TreasureSweep application in a docker container and releasing the docker container to Heroku.
+This process required us to switch from a MySQL database to a SQLite database, so that the database could be dockerized and sent to Heroku.
+Unfortunately using SQLite on Heroku means that the database is wiped every 24 hours.
+* Integrating a chat feature, so users in a game could send messages back and forth to one another
+* Setting up an email mailer, to notify each user when it was their turn to play.
 * Implementing private and public game options, so that a user could join any public game that does not have a second player
-* Hosting the application

 ## Setup/Installation Requirements